 No matter how serious you believe the dispute is, it is almost always in everyone's best interests to find a solution as early as possible.
 Early action keeps the costs and the stress down and to keep a current relationship on track can beat starting over with someone else.

-The Office of the NSW Small Business Commissioner offers a service to help the parties talk about their problems, and work towards a solution through negotiation, communication and perhaps mediation rather than litigation.
+The NSW Small Business Commissioner offers a service to help the parties talk about their problems, and work towards a solution through negotiation, communication and perhaps mediation rather than litigation.
 We don't take sides, whether both parties are small businesses or one is a big business or government agency.

 How to access dispute resolution services